Information for Offer Holders

 The Disability Advisory Service supports students who have an impairment or disability, specific learning difficulties and other short and long-term conditions.
 They also extend some services to prospective and offer holder students.
 Within the department, the Departmental Disability Officers (DDOs) are the first point of contact and help to organise and facilitate the support the Disability Advisory Service has suggested within the department.

 The Student Counselling Service provides individual counselling for registered students at the College for any personal issue(s) that may be affecting their wellbeing.
-You may find further details on what they offer.
 The Student Mental Advice Service provides support for students who may have had, or are experiencing moderate to severe or enduring mental health difficulties.

 The Chaplaincy service provides pastoral support by working with experiences of faith, spirituality and religion to support study and research.